 '''

 multiByteToWideChar:

 dwFlags:

 lpMultiByteStr:

 cbMultiByte:

 lpWideCharStr:

-cchWideChar:

-wideCharToMultiByte:
+cchWideCharStr:

 dwFlags:lpWideCharStr:

 cchWideChar:

 lpMultiByteStr:

+cbMultiBytestr:

 cbMultiByte:

 lpDefaultChar:

-lpUsedDefaultChar:

 '''

 The original methods are deprecated and categorized as PI-Obsolete.

 If your application invokes either of the deprecated methods, you should change to use the replacement methods.
 You should also verify that you are supplying a count of bytes, not characters, for the cbMultiByte: argument to the methods.